nicbehr/BAI_data_analysis/Exercise4ExtremeDetection.md

 ### Exercises

 1. Think about how using a smaller time reference window might affect the extreme value detection.
 Would you expect extreme values in this approach to be more or less frequent than in the block averaging method?
 Then run the detection function and save the output in a new variable.
-Finally use the given evaluation function Total_Extremes() and pass it the output.
+Finally use the given evaluation function ```Total_Extremes()``` and pass it the output.
 Was your guess right?
 2. You have now run all three methods.
-In the evaluation functions you have a given function "Plot_All_Extremes()".
+In the evaluation functions you have a given function ```Plot_All_Extremes()```.
 Call it with your POT, BA and MA outputs as arguments and look at the temperature ranges which where categorized as extreme values.
 Write up a very short summarization.
-3. Change the parameter rollmean_period of the extreme detection function with the MA method to 365 and pass that output to the "Plot_All_Extremes()" function.
+3. Change the parameter rollmean_period of the extreme detection function with the MA method to 365 and pass that output to the ```Plot_All_Extremes()``` function.
 How do you explain the output in comparison to the other methods?

 ----